 In this article, Part 3 of our Matched Betting Extra Place Offers guide, we provide ten top tips for those interested in starting Extra Place Offers.

-Finally, in Part 4 of our guide we discuss different strategies for tackling Extra Place Offers and provide a full list of useful tools and resources available to our Platinum Members.
+Finally, in Part 4 of our guide we discuss different strategies for tackling Extra Place Offers and provide a full list of useful tools and resources available to our Platinum and Diamond Members.